Retirement Calculator: How Much Do You Need to Retire?

-Our Retirement Calculator estimates the future value of your retirement savings and determines how much more you need to save each month.
+Our Retirement Calculator helps you estimate the future value of your retirement savings and how much you need to save each month to reach your retirement goal.

 Donna Fuscaldo

-With this retirement calculator, you can test out different scenarios.
-For example, you can use it to estimate how much you’ll need to save if you pay off your mortgage, downsize to a cheaper home or location, or refinance your mortgage.
+Test scenarios: Use the calculator to estimate how much you’ll need to save if you: pay off your mortgage, downsize to a cheaper home or location, or refinance your mortgage.
 Remember that if you decide to downsize, there could be tax consequences if you realize gains on the sale of your home.

 The retirement calculator can also help you decide if paying off your mortgage is something you should focus on while you save for retirement or if it’s better to funnel more money into your retirement nest egg.